 The Charter is a community’s "constitution" and most important guiding document.

-Castle Pines has divided our geographic area into zones and each have a unique set of standards for land uses and development regulations balancing the general health, safety, and welfare of the public with private property owners rights to use their land to their best interest.
+Castle Pines has divided its geographic area into zones and each has a unique set of standards for land uses and development regulations that balance the general health, safety, and welfare of the public with private property owner rights to use their land.
+View the Zoning Ordinance document.

 This municipal ordinance mandates a review of a proposed division of land into separate lots for resale against pre-determined standards.
-It is designed to guarantee adequate streets, utilities, drainage, and means of leaving the development and entering the area.
+It is designed to ensure adequate streets, utilities, drainage, and means of leaving the development and entering the area.
+View the Subdivision Regulations.

-The comprehensive plan defines how we envision Castle Pines over the next 25 years and how we can get there, step by step.
-It addresses key elements including land use, community facilities, economic development, transportation and more.
+The comprehensive plan defines how the community envisions Castle Pines over the next 25 years and how we can get there, step by step.
+It addresses key elements including land use, community facilities, economic development, transportation, and more.
+View the 2021 Comprehensive Plan.

 Parks and Recreation Plan

-The Castle Pines community values scenic beauty and an active lifestyle made possible by a connected system of trails, open space and quality parks.
-The parks and recreation plan addresses how we can continue to create recreational opportunities and care for our natural environmental resources.
+The Castle Pines community values scenic beauty and an active lifestyle made possible by a connected system of trails, open space, and quality parks.
+This plan addresses how we can continue to create recreational opportunities and care for our natural environmental resources.
+View the 2022 Parks and Recreation Comprehensive Plan Update.

 Capital Improvement Plan

-The Capital Improvement Plan (CIP) provides a forecast of funds available for capital projects and identifies all planned capital improvements and their estimated costs over the five-year period.
-The most recent CIP is for the years 2019-2023.
-As the current plan is out of date, a more comprehensive CIP will be developed in 2021 for the years 2021-2025.
+The Capital Improvement Plan provides a forecast of funds available for capital projects and identifies all planned capital improvements and their estimated costs over the five-year period.
+The most recent plan is for the years 2019-2023.
+View the Captial Improvement Plan.